 authority because it allows the possibility of conflicting LSIDs.

-#2 Updated by Chad Berkley almost 14 years ago
+#2 Updated by Chad Berkley about 14 years ago

 the objectcache will replace the datacachemanager as the main caching system in

 kepler. the objectcache relies completely on LSIDs for unique identification of